Lord British: Appearances

-Assassination of Lord British
+Assassination

 One of the most famous attributes of Lord British is that he is almost invincible.
 In every Ultima game in which he has appeared, he is designed to be almost impervious to a player's character predations.
 However, there are ways for a player thinking outside the box to assassinate him.

 This phenomenon is the origin of the Lord British Postulate which states: "If it exists as a living creature in an MMORPG, someone, somewhere, will try to kill it."
-Virtually every MMO game displays numerous instances of this, with players attempting to kill (or, in the case of friendly NPCs, cause the death of) virtually every NPC or monster, howsoever powerful, meek, friendly, or ethereal.